Patriotic Kenny

 For veterans that need access to things like mobility scooters, medication, and mental health care, price is just one of the hurdles that many face.
 As it would turn out, the simple fundraiser that Amanda started on her phone in a coffee shop ended up raising over $110,000.
 True to form, Kenny immediately used the extra donations to pay it forward.

-To help even more veterans, Amanda and Kenny launched a brand new GoFundMe, this time with the goal of giving away mobility scooters to other veterans in need.
-So far, their new fundraiser has raised over $45,000, and they’ve been able to give away more than 50 mobility scooters to deserving recipients.
+To reach as many veterans as they could beyond their circle of friends, Amanda and Kenny started a new GoFundMe to donate mobility scooters to other veterans in need.
+To date, their new fundraiser has generated more than $149,000, and they have given away more than 130 mobility scooters to deserving recipients.

 “I want to do this more and more every day now, just to get out and help them and pay it forward,” Kenny says.

-Amanda added, “It’s just amazing.
+Looking back, Amanda says, “It’s just amazing.
 We can only do so much by ourselves.
 When other people start joining the momentum, that’s when things get exciting.”

 “I just break down when we give these away,” Kenny shares.
 “It’s more than an honor.
 I guess I’ll put it to you this way—it feels like I’m going back into the United States Navy.
 We’ve got such a beautiful country, and we have freedom.
 It makes me so happy that we’ve got so many good people out there.”